deathman92/localized/README.md

 replacing and storing transparently the `@Localized` fields.This concept increases the Session communication.
 Don't use `@Localized` when performance is a concern.

-Some consepts of original realisation have been remaded.
+Some concepts of original realisation have been remade.
 * Type of field 'value' is String now instead of @Lob.
 * Reference by type is replaced with refenrence by table name to simplify inserting by SQL.
 * If no translation found for locale default value of field is used.